Following Amelia dot Calm

 Cawfwee looks first at the cow then back to Amelia and replies,

-“Essentially, we were protecting ourselves from you,” Cawfwee finally asserts, thinking he’s being quite agreeable, honest, and appropriate, “We are spooked by your behavior; humans are a bad horror movie.
-Now, I think there is another way and I will require your help.”
+“No, just humans.
+Essentially, we are protecting ourselves and The Universe from you,” Cawfwee finally asserts, thinking he’s being quite agreeable, honest, likable, and appropriate, “The Universal council are spooked by your behavior; humans, to all us onlookers, appear to be intelligent, though an intentionally cruel, dangerous, and destructive species.
+Now, I believe there is another way, and I will require your help to set things straight.”